anarkila/DeveloperConsole/README.md

 ## TODO
 - Explore ways to have multiple parameters
-- Explore ways to register Monobehaviour commands faster
+- Explore ways to register commands faster
-- Improve GUI (I'm not GUI designer)
+- Improve GUI
 - Improve Garbage Collection
 - Ability to generate grid or list of buttons that can fire commands
 - Ability to register commands in Editor